jeffryrodarte0816-commits/Low-Light-detection-Pi5/README.md

 Then install virtual environment named "venv".
-Do pip install setuptools numpy Cython , it should install everything Do pip install request, what this does it basically install the pytorch which is needed to install ultralytics
+Do pip install setuptools numpy Cython , it should install everything Do pip install request, what this does it basically install the pytorch which is needed to install ultralytics From here down use the install ultra;ytics website:
+Now you clone the ultralytic depository and install whats needed What we need now is to use CLI to start using the YOLO by inputting specific commands